dpplweb/dppl-content/_posts/christina/0411-01-01-social-services.md

 This directory has contact information and more for foundations, scholarships, research centers, religious groups, hospitals and other organizations.

 ### Older Americans Information Directory
-Information on assisted living centers. disability aids, legal resources, continuing education and more.
+This directory has information on assisted living centers. disability aids, legal resources, continuing education and more.

 ## USEFUL WEB SITES

 ### Maine Township Agency Directory

-A comprehensive list of hundreds of social service agencies in the township.
+This is a comprehensive list of hundreds of social service agencies in the township.
 Descriptions of services, contact information, hours and fees are included.